shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 5. Delete all Sensors
 6. Discovery new Sensors
 7. There will be a lot of sensors listed depending on your receiver (d8r, d4r, x8r etc)
-8. Very Recommed is to Check if the sensors Named correct  especially the two Temp, so the lua script can make use of them and not from the Fallback IDs.
+8. Very Recommed is to Check if the sensors Named correct especially the two Temp and using withoud Arducopter, so the lua script can make use of them and not from the arducopter Fallback IDs.
 Naming is casesensitive!
 9. Set this lua script as Telemety screen.

 ### Sensor Names